Marriage: Religion

-Religions develop in specific geographic and social milieux.
+Religions develop in specific geographic and social milieux, each with their own constraints as to what constitutes, and who can enter into, a valid religious marriage.
 Religious attitudes and practices relating to marriage vary, but have many similarities.

 Abrahamic religions

 Baháʼí Faith

 The Baháʼí Faith encourages marriage and views it as a mutually strengthening bond.
 A Baháʼí marriage is contingent on the consent of all living parents.

+Bahá’í scripture also states that marriage is conditioned on the consent of both parties and is not permissible before the age of maturity, which is fixed at 15.